The Pirbright Institute

 - Demonstrated ability to conduct innovative research

-- Demonstrated high level of relevant technical skills
+- Demonstrated high level of relevant technical skills in molecular biology

 - A track record of publications in quality peer-reviewed international journals